mattermost/mattermost-developer-documentation/site/content/blog/2021-04-23-optimizing-go-compiler-1.md

 ### How to compile the compiler and test it

 And now for the fun part: how to compile the compiler.
-Once we have generated the automatic code, we want to build the compiler from source with the new changes.
-Doing it is also as trivial as calling a script:
+Once we've generated the automatic code, we want to build the compiler from source with the new changes.
+Doing it is as trivial as calling a script:

 ```sh
 cd src/